|Vanessa[ Sharing Kyoto Staff ]|

 Sadly, the inner seating area was full, otherwise you could see the blue skies through this window – a pretty good view!

 But not to worry!
-There were standing tables outdoors that reminds one of Japan’s tachinomi culture.
+There were tables outdoors that reminds one of Japan’s tachinomi culture, so there were no seats to sit on.
 However, what we’re tasting is coffee, not liquor!

 It’s time to try out the chocolate chip cookies and cheese and tomato scones!